electron/electron/docs/api/process.md

 Returns an object giving memory usage statistics about the current process.
 Note that all statistics are reported in Kilobytes.

-* `workingSetSize` - The amount of memory currently pinned to actual physical RAM.
+* `workingSetSize` Integer - The amount of memory currently pinned to actual physical RAM.
-* `peakWorkingSetSize` - The maximum amount of memory that has ever been pinned to actual physical RAM.
+* `peakWorkingSetSize` Integer - The maximum amount of memory that has ever been pinned to actual physical RAM.
-* `privateBytes` - The amount of memory not shared by other processes, such as JS heap or HTML content.
+* `privateBytes` Integer - The amount of memory not shared by other processes, such as JS heap or HTML content.
-* `sharedBytes` - The amount of memory shared between processes, typically memory consumed by the Electron code itself
+* `sharedBytes` Integer - The amount of memory shared between processes, typically memory consumed by the Electron code itself

 ### `process.getSystemMemoryInfo()`